How to Fill out Your Medical School Application - AAMC AMCAS

 You will enter the degree(s) you earned where applicable for each school and their associated major or minor subjects.
 Be aware that if you change the details or delete a school, AMCAS will delete all the associated information.

 Like the previous section, choose the appropriate location and school from the drop-down menus, or enter them manually if they are not listed.
-If you went to a U.S. college located overseas, select the country it’s based in or use the manual entry option if you cannot find it.
+If you went to an overseas U.S. college, select the country it’s based in or use the manual entry option if you cannot find it.

 You can also choose to release the information about your application to the advisors at your institutions.
 This can help the schools you have attended improve their pre-health programs to aid other students in the future.